lfit/releng-global-jjb/docs/jjb/lf-ci-jobs.rst

     :git-url: URL clone project from. (default: $GIT_URL/$PROJECT)
     :openstack-cloud: OS_CLOUD setting to pass to openstack client.
         (default: vex)
+    :openstack-image-age: Age of image before marking it for removal.
+        (default: 30)
     :stream: Keyword that can be used to represent a release code-name.
         Often the same as the branch. (default: master)
     :submodule-recursive: Whether to checkout submodules recursively.